sanguinehost/rust-genai/README.md

 <br />

-Provides a single, ergonomic API to many generative AI providers, such as Anthropic, OpenAI, Gemini, xAI, Ollama, Groq, and more.
+Provides a single, ergonomic API to many generative AI providers, such as Anthropic, OpenAI, Gemini, Vertex AI, xAI, Ollama, Groq, and more.

 **NOTE:** Big update with **v0.4.x** - More adapters, PDF and image support, embeddings, custom headers, and transparent support for the OpenAI Responses API (gpt-5-codex)